On the topology of polynomials with bounded integer coefficients: Introduction

 has been studied in the literature \cite{PeSo00, BoHa02, Sta10, AkKo11}.
 It was proved that if $1<q\leq \sqrt{2}$ is not a Pisot number, then $A(q)$ is dense in $\R$ \cite{AkKo11}; moreover, for almost all $q\in (\sqrt{2}, 2)$, $A(q)$ is dense in $\R$ \cite{PeSo00}.
 Meanwhile, there exist non-Pisot numbers $q\in (\sqrt{2}, 2)$ such that $A(q)$ is discrete \cite{BoHa02}.
 It is an interesting question to characterize all $q\in (\sqrt{2}, 2)$ so that $A(q)$ is dense in $\R$.

-Theorem \ref{thm-1.3} is based on our study on separation properties of homogeneous iterated function systems (IFS) on $\R$.
+The proof of Theorem \ref{thm-1.3} is based on our study on separation properties of homogeneous iterated function systems (IFS) on $\R$.
 Let $m$ be a positive integer and $\Phi=\{\phi_i\}_{i=0}^{m}$ a family of contractive maps on $\R$ of the form:

 where

 $\Phi$ is called a {\it homogeneous iterated function system} on $\R$.
 According to Hutchinson \cite{Hut81}, there is a unique compact set $K:=K_\Phi\subset \R$ such that

 We call $K$ the {\it attractor} of $\Phi$.
 It is easy to check that